dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 :::code language="csharp" source="~/fundamentals/servers/kestrel/samples/6.x/KestrelSample/Snippets/Program.cs" id="snippet_ConfigureHttpsDefaultsClientCertificateMode":::

-The default value is <xref:Microsoft.AspNetCore.Server.Kestrel.Https.ClientCertificateMode.NoCertificate>, where Kestrel won't request or require a certificate from the client.
+The default value is <xref:Microsoft.AspNetCore.Server.Kestrel.Https.ClientCertificateMode.NoCertificate>, where Kestrel doesn't request or require a certificate from the client.

 For more information, see <xref:security/authentication/certauth>.